wpexpertsio/cf7-honeypot/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.7 =
+Recommended update for all users using CF7 3.6 and above.

 = 1.6.3 =
 Must update if running CF7 4.2 or above.
 If using less than CF7 4.2, use the v1.6.2 of this plugin.